sigsum/sigsum/api.md

   separated by a single space.

-The syntax of the `cosignature` value is identical to the same key in the `get-tree-head-cosigned`, but in this request, the key must occur exactly once;
+The syntax of the `cosignature` value is identical to the same key in the `get-tree-head-cosigned`, however, it is not a repeated key in this request.
-it is *not* repeated.

 Output on success:
 - None